Skip to content

 Regarding Urban Exploration, Berlin might be the place to do it.
 Some people explain all the abandoned places in Berlin with the Fall of the Berlin Wall.
 Some people describe it as the Second World War.
 We believe that every case is unique.

-Some of Berlin’s Lost Places offer a unique and captivating journey through forgotten corners.
-These abandoned spaces, bearing the traces of historical events like the Fall of the Berlin Wall, the aftermath of the Second World War, and the economic shifts post-reunification, provide a fascinating backdrop for urban exploration.
+Some of Berlin’s Lost Places offer a unique and intriguing journey through the forgotten corners of its recent past.
+These abandoned spaces, which carry the marks of historical events such as the Fall of the Berlin Wall, the aftermath of World War II, and the economic changes following reunification, create a compelling backdrop for urban exploration.

 Urban Exploration came to me as a different way of experiencing history.
-This is the closest I can get to the events before I arrive in Berlin.
-And this is one of the many reasons I explored the places below.
+It is the closest I can get to the events before I arrive in Berlin, and this is one of the many reasons I explored the places below.
+Every time I find a new place, I feel like a version of Indiana Jones walking into a temple of sorts.

 Abandoned Berlin and Beyond Urban Exploration